epserv-ru/SpigotProxy/README.md

 This plugin is no longer needed because Paper 1.18.2 now has PROXY v2 protocol compatibility built-in since build 344 [[31ccc57]](https://github.com/PaperMC/Paper/commit/31ccc579b5cab625b8e0c4ee4d521ffb6bf984b2).
 This project was a fork of [riku6460/SpigotProxy](https://github.com/riku6460/SpigotProxy), because riku6460's project seemed abandoned and was no longer receiving updates, but now it does and is being actively updated, so use [riku6460's project](https://github.com/riku6460/SpigotProxy) if you're still looking for updates of this project.

 This fork is now archived.
-Feel free to contact me on Discord by `l_MrBoom_l#9553` tag if you have any questions.
+Feel free to contact me on Discord by `@metabrix` if you have any questions.

 ## What's HAProxy?